drawrowfly/tiktok-scraper/README.md

 // Sign tiktok Web Api URL
 // url - full url
-// proxy - in case you need to use proxy const rp = require('request-promise');
+// options - you can set the User-Agent and other options const rp = require('request-promise');

 (async () => {